 - Explore the visualizations created by Mike Bostock.

-Assignment: Using the datasets provided, create at least two visualizations.
-Be sure to include titles and captions, with citations to the data.
+Assignment: Using the datasets provided, create one visualization.
 What did your visualizations show you that you didn’t see before?
 What kinds of literacy do your visualizations require?
-Embed the visualizations in a blog post where you answer these questions.
+Embed the visualizations in a blog post where you briefly answer these questions.

 Tues.
 Apr.
 13. Reconstruction in the North.

 - Foner, ch.
 10 (“The Reconstruction of the North”).

 - William G. Thomas III and Edward L. Ayers, “The Differences Slavery Made: A Close Analysis of Two American Communities,” American Historical Review 108, no. 5 (December 1, 2003): 1299–1307, doi:10.1086/587017.